Best AWS Penetration Testing Tools

 Key Features:

-• Tailored for HIPAA, GDPR, and PCI-DSS
+• Compliance Focus: Optimized for verifying adherence to HIPAA, GDPR, and PCI-DSS standards.

 The tool searches through the identity and access management systems of an AWS account and ensures that they don’t provide access paths for hackers.
 You can’t use this tool on an account that you don’t own because it requires login credentials before it can operate.